merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 **Those packages are 64-bit. pkgsrc suggests to use ABI=64 in its manual (see below).
 I think I will try to build 32-bit ones too, or you can try if you want.**

+I tried to collect something which I faced during building specific packages - [here is the list](packages.md).
+Of course this list isn't full, feel free to ask me if you have a specific issue.
+Sometimes I didn't document thoroughly what happened, sorry for that!

+**Coming soon**: Emulators on Solaris 10 SPARC!

 ## Why Solaris 10?

 I have Sun Ultra 60 and Sun Blade 100, Solaris 11 cannot be installed on them.